One of the Facebook metrics that I find my clients pay the least attention to is Negative Feedback.

 To help you understand where I am coming from, let me bring you through what Negative Feedback means and why you should care.

-Negative Feedback comprises four kinds of actions, namely Post hides, Hides of all posts, Reports of spam, and Unlikes of page.
+Negative Feedback consists of four kinds of actions namely: Post Hides, Hides of All Posts, Reports of Spam, and Unlikes of Page.

 Giving Negative Feedback: Version One